openstack-archive/rsd-virt-for-nova/doc/source/installation_guide.rst

     will be running.

 * ``enable_plugin nova-rsd <PATH_TO_NOVA_RSD_REPO> <REPO_BRANCH_NAME>``:
-    Clone the nova-rsd repository and point PATH_TO_NOVA_RSD_REPO to its location.
+    Clone the rsd-virt-for-nova repository and point PATH_TO_NOVA_RSD_REPO to its location.

     Set the REPO_BRANCH_NAME to be the branch of the above repo to be the one with the code version that you require.
 If left unspecified will default to